-A few parishes in our diocese are trialling a new liturgy, for wider use across the diocese next year:
+Last year, a few parishes in our diocese trialled a new liturgy, for wider use across the diocese this year:

 Incredible Edible is a food growing movement, started in Todmorden in West Yorkshire in 2007.
 People started growing food that was free for all to take and it transformed their community.
 There are now more than 120 Incredible Edible groups in the UK, more than 500 in France and others across the world - Hale is next!
 Farnham Town Council are going to provide three planters, one of which will be in the grounds of St Mark’s Church, Hale.
 Locals will grow vegetables and fruit in them that will be free for all.

 Could you start something similar in your parish or community?

 Speakers, facilitators and courses